 MUSIC HIGHLIGHTS from VOLUME 1

 Walter, like many of his extraordinary contemporaries who proliferated in the Victorian era, had the assurance and attitude of an empire builder; and whilst many of them were extending the boundaries of knowledge, commerce and the geographical territories of the British Empire, so Walter was, with the same self assured determination, cunning, guile, craft and at times brute force, continually pushing the boundaries of his own empire of erotic experience and carnal knowledge.
-He was a hugely complex character full of contrasts that leave one oscillating between outrage and envy; on the one hand a sex obsessed and irascible rogue, on the other a shy, generous and kind hearted individual.
+He was a hugely complex character full of contrasts that leave one oscillating between outrage and envy; on the one hand a sex obsessed and irascible rogue, on the other a shy, generous, kind hearted and tender individual.
 If at one moment we don't approve of his behaviour it is not long before Walter has redeemed himself with an endearing trait that appeals to the reader's humour or sympathy.
-He is self-deprecating and achingly human throughout much of his diaries.
+He is self-deprecating and achingly human throughout his diaries.

 "Walter...a quintessentially English erotic eccentric"

 In both literature and film the Victorian era continues to enthrall and enchant a global audience with preconceptions largely established by writers such as Dickens, Austen, Bronte and Mayhew.
 Walter's detailed account of undocumented aspects of Victorian life looks beyond the margins that they established and is as a result as refreshing as it is eye opening.
 Fearless in candidly confronting all aspects of his character, he took a courageous and liberal stance which was in many was ahead of his time.
 Amongst My Secret Life's many pages (1.5 million words), there lies a relatively undiscovered treasure trove of hidden lives; lives encountered from a very different perspective to his literary contemporaries; lives illuminated by the oblique light of the author's prurient eye.